MadScientist29/Traffic-Optimization-for-Taxi-and-Ride-Sharing-in-NYC-using-Big-Data-Platforms/README.md

 - **Smart Pricing**: Implement dynamic fares to encourage off-peak usage.

 ---
 ## 📬 Contact

-For queries or collaboration, please reach out via GitHub or connect with any team member through UMBC's Data Science program.
+For queries, collaboration, or feedback, feel free to reach out  via GitHub or email.

+---